Chile Colorado Recipe

 Can I make Chile Colorado with beef or chicken instead of pork?

-Yes, you can make it with chicken for beef.
+Yes, you can make it with chicken or beef.
 Keep in mind that the cooking time can vary depending on the cut and protein type.

 Is Chile Colorado spicy?

-Chile Colorado has a moderate level of heat, but you can adjust the level of spiciness to your liking by adding a few chiles de arbol.
+Chile Colorado has a moderate level of heat, but you can increase the level of spiciness to your liking by adding a few chiles de arbol.

 Can I serve Chile Colorado with anything other than tortillas?